ctrlShiftBryan/RooFlow/README.md

-# RooFlow
+# RooFlow Installer

-A package to easily install RooFlow into your project.
+A simple NPM package to easily install the amazing [RooFlow](https://github.com/GreatScottyMac/RooFlow) system into your project.

+## What is RooFlow?

+RooFlow is a tool created by [GreatScottyMac](https://github.com/GreatScottyMac) that supercharges your AI development experience in VS Code.
+By providing persistent project context and optimized mode interactions, it transforms how you work with Roo Code.

+### ✨ Why RooFlow is Amazing

+RooFlow is a game-changer for AI-assisted development because it:

+- 🧠 **Maintains deep project understanding** across sessions through its clever Memory Bank system
+- ⚡ **Dramatically reduces token consumption** with optimized prompts and instructions
+- 🔄 **Seamlessly integrates five powerful modes** (Architect, Code, Test, Debug, and Ask)
+- 🚀 **Streamlines your workflow** with automatic context updates and efficient mode switching

+For the full details of this impressive tool, visit the [RooFlow GitHub repository](https://github.com/GreatScottyMac/RooFlow).

 ## Installation

-Add to your project with npm:
+Adding RooFlow to your project is simple:

 ```bash
 npm install --save-dev rooflow